sgbalogh/nlu-winograd/model/README.md

 Steps:

-- Please create a folder called 'data' with the following contents, unzipped:
+- Please create a folder called 'data' in the 'model' folder with the following contents, unzipped:

 https://www.nyu.edu/projects/bowman/multinli/multinli_0.9.zip